gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ---
-title: Porting Part of a HTML Site to Gatsby
+title: Porting an HTML Site to Gatsby
 ---

-## Why partially port a HTML website?

-When introducing Gatsby into an existing static HTML site, it might not be feasible to rewrite the entire site at once.
-In these cases, porting pieces of the site to Gatsby one at a time, while the rest of the site still uses HTML, might be preferable.
+When introducing Gatsby into an existing static HTML site, it may or may not be feasible to rewrite the entire site at once.
+It's possible to port pieces of a site to Gatsby one at a time, while the rest of the site still uses HTML, might be preferable.
 This page will guide you through this process.

 > **Note**: The aim of this guide is to take a shallow, focused path to porting part of a static HTML website to Gatsby.
 The full [Gatsby tutorial](/tutorial/) is more broad, with deeper dives on the core concepts and technologies.